-This packet of materials is designed to give you an overview of our Allyship Spotlight: Middle School (6th-8th grades).
+This collection of resources offers a complete introduction to our Allyship Spotlight: Middle School program, which is recommended for students in grades 6-8.
 Students will learn ways to act as allies, including amplifying someone's voice, taking a stand, and challenging a stereotype.
 Along the way, they apply what they learn by taking action to act as allies in their communities.